jaseknighter/splnkr/README.md

 set scale mode, root note, meter, and divisions

 ### audio routing
-unline most other norn's scripts, the *splnkr* script changes how audio is internally routed. this was done so that softcut audio can be processed by SuperCollider which isn't the case with the default routing configuration.
-Three routing options are provided in the params menu:
+unlike most other norn's scripts, the *splnkr* script changes how audio is internally routed. this was done so that softcut audio can be processed by SuperCollider which isn't the case with the default routing configuration. three routing options are provided in the params menu:
 * *in+cut->eng*: sends audio in and softcut audio to the supercollider engine
 * *in->eng*: sends audio in to the supercollider engine
 * *cut->eng*: sends audio in and softcut audio to the supercollider engine